buildkite/on-demand/agent-composer/README.md

 - [`CodeBuild`](examples/codebuild/codebuild.yml): creates an AWS CodeBuild
-Project to build an image from a Dockerfile in a GitHub repository, and stores the result in AWS ECR.
+Project to build an image from a Dockerfile in a GitHub repository, and stores the result in AWS ECR repository.
 This stack requires you to connect CodeBuild to GitHub using OAuth ahead of time.
 Use an account that has read access to the repositories you want to build.
 Consider creating a machine user in your GitHub organisation for this.
 Alternatively, you can build open source repositories without authentication.
 - [`Kaniko`](examples/kaniko/kaniko.yml): creates an ECS Task Definition that can be scheduled by agent-scheduler.
 The task definition uses [GoogleContainerTools/kaniko](http://github.com/GoogleContainerTools/kaniko) to allow building Docker images without access to a Docker daemon, making it suitable for use on AWS ECS and Fargate.
-This allows you to use Buildkite Pipelines to build Docker images instead of a CodeBuild Project.
+This task definition allows you to use Buildkite Pipelines to build Docker images instead of a CodeBuild Project.
 The Kaniko stack works in conjunction with the [`examples/kaniko/builder.yml`](examples/kaniko/builder.yml) stack to provide somewhere to store the built images.
 See the [kaniko stack documentation](examples/kaniko) for more details.